 Larger seeds can get stuck in the holes.

 Our professional opinion – pick the gutter guards that fit your needs and budget.
 Every single type will require some level of maintenance to keep your gutters in top shape – The “perfect” gutter guard does not exist.
 We install all kinds, and they can be added to your existing gutters.
+When choosing the best type, it is important to consider the entire gutter system and the role of gutter guard installation.
 As a whole, we prefer the larger hole or more “standard” screen guards as gutter guards.
 We find they offer a sleek look and do a great job of reducing clogs and required gutter maintenance.
 They are a great mix of all of the above gutter guards; they offer protection from larger debris (leaves, twigs, etc) that could clog your gutters, still allow for rain to actually fall into the gutter, and are not the most expensive.
 Aluminum is our top choice because it’s lightweight and extremely durable.

 At Gutter Pros, our craft and our passion are one and the same.
 We don’t just install gutters; we specialize in them!
 We can help you evaluate your gutters and determine which gutter guard solution is the best one for you.
 Get a free estimate today.